Ideal Patio Size for a Fire Pit + How to Design Around a Fire Pit | Unilock

 1. Determine the Size and Shape of the Fire Pit

-First, determine the size and shape of the fire pit you want to install.
-These factors will play a key role in how large your patio space will need to be, in order to include seating areas and walkways that are both safe and comfortable for guests.
+First, you’ll need to identify the size and shape of the fire pit you want to install.
+These factors will play a key role in how large your patio will need to be, to include seating areas and walkways that are both safe and comfortable for guests.

 2. Choose the Location